Git2lit/Project/README.md

 # Terrorism Analysis with Insights

-A web based application created using python and dash as main languages,along with basic html tags.
+A webpage created using python and dash as main languages,along with few basic html tags.
-The webpage provides a deep insights about the Global Terrorism dataset analysis via maps and charts.
+The webpage provides a deep insights about the Global Terrorism dataset via maps and charts.